A BRIEF HISTORY ABOUT BHARATPUR BIRD SANCTUARY OR KEOLADEO NATIONAL PARK

 I ended up going to Sanctuary Tourist Lodge due to unavailability in Iora.
-I was pleasantly surprised with the hospitality and the food here.
+I was pleasantly surprised by the hospitality and the food here.
 Rajesh Avasthi Ji & his brother Avdhesh Avasthi Ji, the proprietors of this lodge, is an amazing person.
 He takes care of his customers very well and always on his toes to help.

 The food here needs a very special mention.
 It’s exceptionally tasty.
 The pakoras here are to die for.
 All the days, we would ask for pakoras in the evening.
 The taste is as if it comes out of an assembly line – simply superb, always.
 Imagine eating hot pakoras sitting around a bonfire!
-It’s awesome experience.
+It’s an awesome experience.